The quasinormal modes of the rotating quantum corrected black holes: Conclusions and discussion

 Several limitations of the present analysis should be noted.
-The finite resolution of the pseudo-spectral method and the polynomial fitting may lead to minor numerical errors, especially for higher modes or overtones, or near the boundaries of the parameter domain.
+Although the numerical accuracies for the QNM spectra fittings and the convergence of the pseudo-spectral method have been given in Appendix \ref{numerical_accuracy_test}, these methods itself may lead to numerical errors for higher modes and overtones, as well as near the boundaries of the parameter domain.
 Nevertheless, these limitations do not affect the overall qualitative conclusions of this work.
 Besides, the replacement of scalar RQCBH QNMs in the Kerr $s=-2$ waveform model will introduce model mismatch~(including mode itself and spin-weighted spheroidal harmonics) and systematic uncertainties on Bayesian inference.
-Therefore, the results cannot be interpreted as direct observational constraints on the RQCBH model.
-However, the established pipeline provides a referencable procedure for parameter estimation to the RQCBH model, and supplies an indicative framework for studies of beyond-GR black hole models with gravitational wave data.
+A potential concern is that inspiral-merger information is inferred under the Kerr assumption, raising questions about its consistency when constraining non-Kerr parameters on the ringdown phase.
+However, additional hair arising from unknown merger dynamics would not induce significant macroscopic departures from Kerr behavior, thus using inspiral-merger-inferred distributions as the informative priors is a physically well-motivated and reasonable realization.

-Future studies should focus on extending the present framework to $s=-2$ perturbation and performing hierarchical Bayesian analyses across multiple events.
+Future studies should focus on extending the present framework to the case of $s=-2$ perturbation and performing hierarchical Bayesian analyses.
 Our findings highlight that quantum corrections, though small at the level of the background metric, may have non-negligible effects on ringdown-based parameter inference.
-This opens a promising avenue for testing quantum-gravity-induced deviations using gravitational-wave spectroscopy.
+This opens a promising avenue for testing quantum-gravity-induced deviations using gravitational-wave spectroscopy~\cite{Berti:2025hly}.
 With the advent of next-generation detectors such as the Einstein Telescope~\cite{ET:2019dnz}, Cosmic Explorer~\cite{Reitze:2019iox}, LISA~\cite{LISA:2017pwj}, and Taiji~\cite{Hu:2017mde}, the precision of parameter measurements of black holes will increase significantly, making it possible to probe the quantum parameter, such as $\bar{\alpha}$ in the RQCBH mode, through multi-mode or multi-event analyses.